 Find & Apply For Building and General Maintenance Technician Jobs In Chesterfield, South Carolina

-Building and General Maintenance Technician jobs in Chesterfield, South Carolina involve inspecting, repairing, and maintaining buildings and equipment.
-Responsibilities include identifying issues, performing repairs, and ensuring safety compliance.
-Candidates must have knowledge of electrical systems, plumbing, and HVAC.
-These positions require physical stamina, attention to detail, and problem-solving skills.
+Building and General Maintenance Technician jobs in Chesterfield, South Carolina involve performing routine maintenance on buildings and equipment, troubleshooting issues, and completing repairs as needed.
+Responsibilities also include ensuring compliance with safety regulations, conducting inspections, and keeping accurate records of maintenance activities.
+These positions require strong problem-solving skills and attention to detail.
 Below you can find different Building and General Maintenance Technician positions in Chesterfield, South Carolina.

 Latest Jobs in Chesterfield